MicroFish91/mock-interviews/highLvlQs.md

 # High Level JS/CSS/HTML Interview
 - What are the 4 pillars of OOP?
 Can you explain them?
-- What is the difference between null vs. undefined?
+- What is the difference between null and undefined?
-- What is the difference between const and let?
+- What is the difference between var, let, and const?
 - Why do we put JS scripts at the top vs. bottom of HTML?
-- What is the difference between == and ===?
+- What is the difference between =, ==, and ===?
 - What is passed by value vs. passed by reference?
 - What is the difference between display none and display invisible?
 - Get vs. Post?
 What is something a post has that a get doesn’t?